Anthony Rush

-Anthony Rush (born September 1, 1996) is an American football nose tackle who is a free agent.
+Anthony Rush (born September 1, 1996) is an American former professional football nose tackle who played in the National Football League (NFL).
 After playing college football for UAB, he was signed by the Philadelphia Eagles as an undrafted free agent in 2019.
-He also played for the Oakland Raiders, Seattle Seahawks and Green Bay Packers.
+He was also a member of the Oakland Raiders, Seattle Seahawks, Chicago Bears, Green Bay Packers, Tennessee Titans, Atlanta Falcons, and Dallas Cowboys.

 Early life

 Rush is a native of Raleigh, North Carolina.
 He attended Cary High School.
-He played both defense and offense for his high school team, earning first-team All Southest Wake Athletic Conference honors as a junior.
+He played both defense and offense for his high school team, earning first-team All Southwest Wake Athletic Conference honors as a junior.

 College career

 Because of problems with academics coming out of high school Rush spent his first two years of college at Northeast Mississippi Community College where he recorded 73 tackles and 4 sacks.
 In his two years at UAB, Rush recorded 77 tackles (20 for loss), 2 sacks and a interception returned for a touchdown.

 Professional career

-First stint with Eagles
+Philadelphia Eagles

 Rush signed with the Philadelphia Eagles as an undrafted free agent on April 28, 2019.
 He was waived on July 27.